lowRISC/lowrisc-toolchains/README.md

    git push origin $VERSION
    ```

-   Now the release builds on Azure Pipelines, and the resulting binaries
+   Now the release builds on GitHub's CI, and the resulting binaries
    will be uploaded to
    [GitHub releases](https://github.com/lowRISC/lowrisc-toolchains/releases).